 What’s Not Included?

 Transportation to Xining, China and from Beijing, China.
 Passport and visa fees.
-Travel medical and medical evacuation insurance (required).
-Trip and cancellation insurance (optional).
+Medical Evacuation Insurance (required).
+Travel Medical and Trip Cancellation Insurance (optional, but recommended).
 Personal sleeping bag and air mattress.
 Items of a personal nature.
 Alcoholic beverages.
 Anything not specifically listed as included.